DevCycleHQ/devcycle-docs/README.md

 * run `yarn`
   * If yarn is not available, run `brew install yarn`
   * If on Windows, [get yarn here](https://classic.yarnpkg.com/lang/en/docs/install/#mac-stable)
+* link vercel cli to your project `yarn vercel link` and follow the prompt
+* download the environment variables `yarn vercel pull`
 * run `yarn dev`

 This will spin up a local version of the docs site for your usage.